 "Make everything as simple as possible, but not simpler"

 Written language is one of the most beautiful creations of mankind.
 It allows us to capture ideas and thoughts in a way that can be preserved and shared again many times over.
-The problem is that language can sometimes be misintepreted.
-This post is about minimizing the potential for misunderstanding by structuring your writing for understanding, because let's be honest, some of us don't do this that well.
+The problem is that language can sometimes be misinterpreted.
+This post is about minimizing the potential for misunderstanding by structuring your writing for understanding because let's be honest, some of us don't do this that well.
 These tips are summarized from "Improving Your Technical Writing Skills" By Norman Fenton.